 Originally from England, James Fancourt moved to Berlin in 2012 and has been exploring the city ever since; whether it's abandoned Soviet bases or the latest coffee place.
 After leaving his 9-to-5 job in 2014 he's been focusing on photography and writing, and regularly contributes to local blog/publishing platform Slow Travel Berlin.

 Travel, luxe and food journalist by craft and wanderluster by design, Jessica has visited over 50 cities on 5 continents while searching for extraordinary experiences and luggage that’s both stylish and practical.
-Her published work can be found at BBC Travel, VICE Munchies, Jetsetter, CNN, Marie Claire, Luxury Travel and Hemispheres.
+Her published work can be found at CN Traveler, Robb Report, BBC Travel, VICE Munchies, Rhapsody, CNN, Marie Claire, Travel and Leisure and Hemispheres.

 Grounded in the Canadian Rockies, Jonny is an ecotourism expert who specializes in freelance writing, photography, and media marketing with his business Eco Escape Travel.
 With a specific focus on ecotourism in addition to adventure and travel, he couples his passions for the environment and adventure with his experience in travel marketing to inspire and grow a purpose-driven travel community.